a1024/ABAC/readme.md

 ## Maintained projects

+### `cbm`
+A codec benchmark that tracks history per-file.
+To build, either create an MSVC 2022 CMake project, or to use GCC:

+`make`

+### `eBench`
+A GUI tool that evaluates reversible decorrelating transforms.
+Supports high bit depth images.
+Currently works only on Windows.
+To build, either create an MSVC 2022 CMake project, or to use GCC:

+`make`

+### `ppmcodec`
+Plain 8-bit codecs without alpha.
+PPM only.
+To build, either create an MSVC 2022 CMake project, or to use GCC:

+`make c<codecID> [PROF=1]`

+## Archived projects (obsolete)

 ### `best`
 [outdated]
 The best codecs are placed here.
 Sometimes not up to date.
 Reference implementations of the best open-source lossless algorithms that I implemented/encountered.
-To build, either create an MSVC 2022 CMake project, or to use GCC:

-`make`

-### `cbm`
-A codec benchmark that tracks history per-file.
 To build, either create an MSVC 2022 CMake project, or to use GCC:

 `make`